miracl/amcl/version3/wasm/readme.txt

 The Emscripten toolchain is also required, as above

-Edit the Rust file config32.py, where it generates "cargo rustc" instruction (around line 372), and include the flag --target wasm32-unknown-emscripten

-Build the Rust library as described in the Rust readme.txt file by executing
+Build the Rust library by executing

-python3 config32.py
+cargo rustc  --release --features 'bn254 bls383 bls24 bls48 ed25519 nist256 goldilocks rsa2048' --target wasm32-unknown-emscripten

 Copy the AMCL library to the current directory

-cp amcl/target/wasm32-unknown-emscripten/release/libamcl.rlib .
+cp target/wasm32-unknown-emscripten/release/libamcl.rlib .

 Finally build one of the test programs by, for example

-rustc --target wasm32-unknown-emscripten BenchtestALL.rs --extern amcl=libamcl.rlib -o BenchtestALL.html
+rustc --target=wasm32-unknown-emscripten TestBLS.rs --extern amcl=libamcl.rlib -o TestBLS.html

-Note that this will create a HTML file, which can be loaded into a browser as described above.
+Note that this will create a HTML file, which can be loaded into a browser (tested on Edge) as described above.

-Right now (6/2018) this doesn't work with the 64-bit build, I suspect because Webassembly is not happy with 128-bit integers.
-But in time it might (and would then be even faster).